Blog: Software

-Blogs are a form of websites and can therefore be created via the same software as can be used for creating websites.
+Since blogs are a type of website, they can be created using the same software used to build websites.
 Many people use managed platforms such as Medium (website) or Substack.
 These platforms have built-in support for many features such as previewing posts, paywalls, and newsletters.
 Other people self-host their website via open source software such as WordPress or static site generators such as Hugo (software) or Jekyll (software).

+Modern blog hosting platforms often support a wider range of website types beyond traditional blogs.
+WordPress.com, for instance, is a managed hosting platform built on the open-source WordPress software that supports blogs alongside different types of business websites.
+Such blogging platforms typically require users to create an account before publishing content.